Did you ever wanted to know –

-As Index Funds are generally passively managed funds which means there is no fund manager behind the fund taking investment decisions, that is why Index Funds tends to have a much Lower Expense Ratio compared to Actively Managed Mutual Funds.
+As Index Funds are generally passively managed funds which means there is no fund manager behind the fund taking investment decisions, that is why Index Funds tend to have a much Lower Expense Ratio compared to Actively Managed Mutual Funds.

 - Investment Style – Index Funds are mainly used by investors to invest in an Index specific portfolio.
-Whereas Mutual Fund Investment can be Thematic, Sectorial, Market Capitalisation Specific, Tax Relief or some time Fund Manager Specific (Investors sometimes invest in a fund just because it is managed by a specific individual).
+Whereas Mutual Fund Investment can be Thematic, Sectorial, Market Capitalisation Specific, Tax Relief or sometimes Fund Manager Specific (Investors sometimes invest in a fund just because it is managed by a specific individual).

 - Active or Passive – For a Passive Investor Index Fund can be a great choice.
 The investor doesn’t need to look up how his investment is doing on a weekly or monthly basis (watching your investments daily causes panic and nothing more).
 An Index Fund will perform as good as the underlying Index does itself.

-But in case of Actively Managed Mutual Funds, an Investor needs to review his investments at least on a monthly basis.
+But in the case of Actively Managed Mutual Funds, an Investor needs to review his investments at least on a monthly basis.